Top Mobile Ad Networks (2020)

 Chartboost is designed specifically for mobile gaming apps.
 This advertising network offers sophisticated tracking and targeting options for advertisers in this industry.

 You can run CPC and CPI campaigns with Chartboost on iOS and Android platforms.
-The supported ad formats are:
+The multiple ad formats supported are:

 Chartboost has over 40 billion monthly app sessions and more than 900 million unique monthly users.
 It’s definitely an ad network you should consider if you own a gaming app.